fpastorm/LSTM-Haptic-Fusion/README.md

 * **Deformable Objects**

-Deformable objects change substantially his initial shape when a pressure is applied over them, but they recover its initial shape when the pressure ends.
+Deformable objects change substantially his initial shape when pressure is applied over them, but they recover its initial shape when the pressure ends.

 ![](Images/Deformable.png)
 * **In-bag Objects**

- The last group is composed by plastic bags with a number of small rigid objects.
-Bags are shuffled before every grasp, so that the objects in the bag are placed in different positions.
+ The last group is composed of plastic bags with a number of small rigid objects.
+Bags are shuffled before every grasp so that the objects in the bag are placed in different positions.
 ![](Images/Inbag.png)

 ## Data colection procedure